MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/file-share-witness.md

 Here's how to configure the cluster quorum to use a file share witness on a domain joined device using Failover Cluster Manager.

 1. On a computer that has the Failover Cluster Management Tools installed from the Remote Server Administration Tools or on a server where you installed the Failover Clustering feature, start Failover Cluster Manager.
-To do this on a server, start Server Manager and then on the **Tools** menu, select **Failover Cluster Manager**.
+Start **Server Manager** and then on the **Tools** menu, select **Failover Cluster Manager**.

 1. In Failover Cluster Manager, select the cluster that you want to change.